agroscope-ch/plasmopy/MANUAL.md

 4. Rainfall intensity *[mm/h]* in millimeters per hour.

 5. Leaf wetness *[min]* in minutes of wetness over 10 minutes.

+Such timeseries data is publicly available for Switzerland from the data collected from the Agroscope weather stations, accessible at [Agrometeo](https://www.agrometeo.ch/meteorologie).

 ### Optional input data - Spore counts